Code-Institute-Submissions/billdavisjr-wbd_fsd_project4_SeptResub/README.md

 ### Acknowledgements

 - The template for this README.md came from a [template](https://github.com/Code-Institute-Solutions/readme-template) from Code Institute.
+The README file for that is at the end of this README file.

 - Some code in the base.css file (the .icon class) came from [Bulma](https://bulma.io/), a CSS framework similar to Bootstrap

 ---

-THE FOLLOWING IS THE README.MD FILE FROM THE [CODE INSTITUTE GITPOD REPOSITORY TEMPLATE](https://github.com/Code-Institute-Org/gitpod-full-template)
+# THE FOLLOWING IS THE README.MD FILE FROM THE [CODE INSTITUTE GITPOD REPOSITORY TEMPLATE](https://github.com/Code-Institute-Org/gitpod-full-template)

 If you have difficulty checking out the code and having it compile for some reason, fork the above template, create a new GitPod workspace from it by adding: